The FBI says violent crime and property crime are both down, but researchers say they've been replaced by something else.

 - Don’t shop or bank on a public Wi-Fi connection like you might find at work, a library, or a coffee shop.

-We have plenty more advice on avoiding and dealing with identity theft in our Solution Center.
+We have plenty more advice on avoiding and dealing with identity theft in our Education Center.